dineshram0212/codeguide/README.md

 markdown
-# 🚀 CodeGuide - AI-Powered Code Explainer
+# 👨🏽‍💻CodeGuide - AI-Powered Code Explainer

 ## 📌 About
 CodeGuide is a **Chrome extension** that provides **AI-generated explanations** for code snippets on web pages using **FastAPI** and **LangChain**.